 As a historic building, Ensor stands in juxtaposition and adjacent to the Fireflies Baseball Stadium.
 This 2-story historic renovation by Hughes Development Corporation, Buchanan Construction Services and Studio 2LR Architecture has approximately 3,600 square feet on each floor.

-The second floor has been restored and repurposed into office space, while the first floor has been converted into a successful new restaurant: Bone-In Barbeque.
+The second floor has been restored and repurposed into office space, while the first floor has been converted into downtown Columbia's premier destination for BBQ, artisan cocktails and outdoor dining.

 The roll-up garage doors and large outdoor patio at Bone-In Barbeque make for a perfect place for guests to meet up for a local beer or craft cocktail before and after games.
 At 3,600 square feet, the casual dining restaurant features a sizable bar with a formidable cocktail program – a departure from the typical Southern BBQ restaurant – with relaxed indoor seating and a spacious outdoor patio that extends out on the ballpark plaza.
 A private dining room accommodates 15-30 guests for intimate group dinners, small receptions and business meetings.